nishakm/puns/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
 # puns
-A git repository to practice submitting Pull Requests (PRs) to open source project.
+A git repository to practice submitting Pull Requests (PRs) to an open source project.
 Also, a collection of puns.

 ## What it's about